stephengold/gold-tiles/README.txt

-The Gold Tile Game is (c) Copyright 2012 Stephen Gold and is released under the terms of the GNU General Public License, a copy of which is distributed in the file LICENSE.txt
+The Gold Tile Game is (c) Copyright 2012 Stephen Gold and is released under the terms of the GNU General Public License, a copy of which is distributed in the file COPYING.txt

 The latest version of the GNU General Public License is online at http://www.gnu.org/licenses/gpl.txt

 Documentation, downloads, and source code are online at http://code.google.com/p/gold-tiles

+ACKNOWLEGMENTS

+With gratitude I acknowledge those whose inspiration and support helped me create this software:
+ + Susan McKinley Ross for creating Qwirkle(TM) and MindWare for publishing it
+ + my sweetie Gale for her encouragement and understanding
+ + Noah Picard for his help with the user interface design
+ + Colin Laplace and Bloodshed Software for creating and providing the Dev-C++ integrated development environment (IDE)
+ + the Microsoft Developers Network (MSDN) for application programming interface (API) documentation and examples

 RELEASE LOG